Bredon Homology of Partition Complexes: Eliminating Problematic Subgroups

-The remainder of the proof of Proposition~\ref{proposition: pruning proposition}, for $p=2$, requires two lemmas.
-In the statements, $L(G)$ denotes the nerve of the poset of nontrivial $p$-subgroups of a finite group $G$.
-As usual, the group $G$ acts on $L(G)$ by conjugation.
+The remainder of the proof of Proposition~\ref{proposition: pruning proposition}, for $p=2$, requires two known lemmas.
+As usual, $\lvert\pgroupsntof{G}\rvert$ denotes the nerve of the poset of nontrivial $p$-subgroups of a finite group $G$, and the group $G$ acts on $\pgroupsntof{G}$ by conjugation.
+The following lemma is due to Grodal.